-Clean eating recipe for curry butternut squash soup.
-It is vegan, paleo and naturally gluten-free.
+Clean eating recipe for curry butternut squash soup with coconut milk.
+It is vegan, paleo, whole 30 and naturally gluten-free.

-This soup is so flavorful and creamy, even though it is completely vegan.
+This butternut squash soup is so flavorful and creamy, even though it is completely vegan.
 It is just what the body needs!
-Honest clean nourishing food.
+Honest, clean, nourishing food.
 It’ll set you straight.
 It did me!

-I made this the first time with a 4-pound butternut squash.
-Normally I peel, seed and then cube squash, but with this soup you don’t have to.
+I made this the first time with a four-pound butternut squash.
+Normally I peel, seed, and then cube squash, but with this soup you don’t have to.
 It’s the slacker method.
 (I mean this in the best way possible, by the way.)
-I just cut it in half, scooped out the seeds and set it on a parchment lined baking sheet.
+I just cut it in half, scooped out the seeds and set it on a parchment-lined baking sheet.
 I roasted it until it was soft.
 It gets pureed anyway, so why bother cubing it?
 The second time I made it I used a buttercup squash, and it was equally delicious and had great flavor.
 Just scoop the soft squash out of the skin and you’re ready to go.

 The flavor comes from what happens next.
 I sautéed the onion and curry in a soup pot.
-I have to say, taking the time to caramelize the onions a touch, and to bloom the curry in the oil makes all the difference when you’re cooking with clean ingredients.
-I also made it once with some Afghani spice blend instead of curry and that was great, and not too spicy for my girls.
+I have to say, taking the time to caramelize the onions a touch and to bloom the curry in the oil makes all the difference when you’re cooking with clean ingredients.
+I also made it once with some Afghani spice blend instead of curry and that was great as well, and not too spicy for my girls.

 I also added just enough lemon to brighten up the flavors.
 It balances the creamy sweetness.

 I was going to add some cashew cream to make it creamy, but I went with the slacker route again, and just poured in a can of organic light coconut milk.
 I love the way the coconut goes with the curry.

 I used my immersion blender to puree the soup.
 If you use your blender, just be super careful that the top doesn’t shoot off!
 That happens for some reason when you puree hot soups.

 More Clean Eating Recipes You’ll Love This Month